Working together as a team - Challenges faced by distributed teams

 For a distributed team, this directly translates to fighting loneliness.
 Isolation in a remote environment is a real challenge.
 Team members often get demotivated without their fellow teammates to cheer them on.
 Not only this, working for long hours alone can lead people to a hermit mode.
 Not being able to have a banter with colleagues over lunch could make an individual less motivated to work with them.
 This could particularly be a big problem for people who may have never met their team members except over Slack and Zoom calls.

 Make conscious efforts to overcome this.
 The team, too, needs to have constant virtual or real-life meetups.
 Encouraging your team to try out different locations could also work.
 Be it the neighborhood coffee shop, or a co-working space.
 Regular meetups create a good bonding among remote employees.
+Weekly rituals also help to build strong remote cultures.
 Having a team you want to work with is going to directly affect how you work.

 iv.
 Task Design

 Individual perception of the task could vary.
 This factor magnifies while working remotely as it's difficult to judge a person's understanding.
 Since the tasks are checked only after completion, it could be a waste of time.